Maurice189/VisualSorting/readme.md

 # Description

-VisualSorting is an application that intend to visualize how different sort algorithms work.
+Visual Sorting is an application that intend to visualize how different sort algorithms work.
 This idea has already been applied for instance by Timo Bingmann with his [sound-of-sorting](https://github.com/bingmann/sound-of-sorting).
 Though to get an idea how sort algorithms behave in terms of their runtime, **visualizing them in parallel** is crucial.
 Therefore we introduce *Visual Sorting*.

+The development of Visual Sorting is still in progress, so you may encounter misbehavements during execution.
+In that case I would highly appreciate a bug report.

 # Features